-At the age of 24 years old, I came face to face with a life altering truth of mine – I was a bisexual.
+At the age of 24 years old in 2004, Hasina came face to face with a life altering truth– she was a bisexual.

 During the initial stages of figuring out my sexual orientation, I often felt embarrassed.
 I realized I was different from most people in society.
 Standing in my own space alone felt lonely.
 One option that felt enticing during that time was to play a double personality where I watched what I said in public so I could blend into society.
 Initially this seems manageable, but as years went by, I felt more and more resentment building inside of me.
 The more I repressed my feelings, the more they arose with more intensity and flare.
 This was my soul’s way of crying for help.
 It bothered me that in society there was space for heterosexuals to be and act freely without having to ponder the consequences.
 In my world, I was constantly watching what I did rather than doing what felt true to me.

 After 10 years of being in the closet, I suffered to the point where I metaphorically couldn’t breath.
 This was my breaking point and I committed to changing my circumstances at all costs.

 I recognized that who I am matters and that I don’t need to hide.